 The West Virginia truck accident attorneys at the Manchin Injury Law Group, PLLC have been helping victims of truck accidents in Fairmont and throughout the state sue at-fault parties for 37 years.
 We treat every client who walks into our doors like a member of the family.
 We also treat your case with the utmost attention, respect, and dedication.

 You might know that you can collect compensation for your medical bills, but did you know there are several other damages available to you under West Virginia law?
 Your claim might be worth more than you think – you may be entitled to collect reimbursement for lost wages, the cost of your therapy, or even your physical pain or emotional anguish.
-If a truck accident leads to yours or a loved one’s incapacity, your family members may be able to collect damages for ongoing medical expenses or skilled nursing care as well.
+If a trucking accident leads to yours or a loved one’s incapacity, your family members may be able to collect damages for ongoing medical expenses or skilled nursing care as well.

 Attempting to negotiate a settlement with an insurance company yourself might lead to a low-ball offer.
-Insurance companies are committed to paying out as little on your claim as possible – they might even try to intimidate you into signing papers that don’t reflect the full extent of your injuries.
-The West Virginia truck accident attorneys at the Manchin Injury Law Group, PLLC have been negotiating with these companies for decades and know exactly what your claim is worth.
+Insurance companies are committed to paying out as little on your insurance claim as possible – they might even try to intimidate you into signing papers that don’t reflect the full extent of your injuries.
+The truck accident attorneys at the Manchin Injury Law Group, PLLC have been negotiating with these companies for decades and know exactly what your insurance claim is worth.

 Truck crashes can be a matter of both state and federal law.
 Commercial motor vehicle drivers, owners, and operators must follow strict guidelines set forth by the Federal Motor Carrier Safety Commission.
 Failing to follow these rules could result in violation of federal law and is usually grounds for negligence.
 Retaining a West Virginia truck accident attorney familiar with these rules is essential to protecting your right to compensation.